Olimpia Coral Melo

-After suffering "revenge porn" by an ex-partner who released a sex video of her without her consent, she began a seven-year struggle to create and promote a law that would criminalize these practices.
+After suffering digital violence by an ex-partner who released a sex video of her without her consent, she began a seven-year struggle to create and promote a law that would criminalize these practices.

 Activist

-In her youth, her affectionate partner disclosed a private video with sexual content that quickly went viral in Mexico.
+In her youth, her partner disclosed a private video with sexual content that quickly went viral in Mexico.
 This episode had emotional effects on Olimpia, who fell into depression and attempted suicide, as she has mentioned in interviews.
 As a result, she founded the organization Mujeres contra la violencia de género in Puebla and later moved to Mexico City to found, together with other women, the Frente Nacional para la Sororidad, to prevent virtual violence and accompany women who had experienced it.

 In March 2014, when she was 19 years old, she filed a bill in the Puebla Congress.
 After her advocacy, she succeeded in having digital violence recognized.
 In 2018, she managed to get punished those who share intimate materials without consent, with up to six years in prison.
 Since then 28 states of the Mexican Republic recognize this crime.
 On January 22, 2020, Mexico City joined these entities by publishing it in its Official Gazette.

 In 2019, when the law had only been passed in 11 states in Mexico, she told her story to BBC Mundo:People have no idea what creates that kind of violence.
 They limit your freedom, your privacy, your mobility, your life.
 And you accept it because you believe you are guilty.
 That's why access to justice is almost impossible.
 Every "like" to those publications is an aggression, every "like" is a blow.
 Every time someone shares intimate content of a person who did not allow it is like a rape.